 The focus for government organizations should be on establishing the rules of the game for an OUP, not on its construction or operation.

 One of those rules concerns guaranteeing a reliable and secure exchange of data between different partners, platforms and objects.
 This concerns interoperability, i.e. the way in which components can communicate with each other, and open standards for topics such as data sharing.

-WeCity focuses on offering an Urban Platform and the associated agreements system.
-In this way we create guarantees about the use of standards, operational and legal agreements, security, identity management and FAIR data principles.
+WeCity focuses on offering an Urban Platform and the associated agreement and management system.
+For example, WeCity offers guarantees for the use of (inter)national standards (such as FIWARE, iSHARE, TM Forum), operational and legal agreements, data security, identity management and application of FAIR data principles.
 Our goal is to make the exchange of data as simple and secure as possible.